Perhaps you’re like me, frustrated.

 Frustrated because the knowledge you acquire from reading books, listening to podcasts, and watching YouTube lectures collects dust.

-It clutters your mind until your short-term memory purges it or until you become overwhelmed with notes that you either drag into the recycle bin or throw in the trash for a fresh start.
+It clutters your mind until your short-term memory purges it or until you become overwhelmed with notes that you either drag it into the recycle bin or throw in the trash for a fresh start.

 What you need is a place to store your ideas, a method that advances your intellectual development, and a way to improve your thinking.